-The student's best interests are always considered when recommending promotion or retention for academic reasons.
+The students' best interests are always considered when recommending promotion or retention for academic reasons.
 Each case is decided on its own merits after all factors are carefully considered.
 Under current law, charter schools may require students to complete the grade preceding the grade the student plans to enter.
+The following criteria may determine promotion or retention to a grade level: Academic achievement as indicated by a current report card, ability level or standardized test results, and attendance records.
 The teachers and administration reserve the right to make all decisions regarding retention and/or promotion.
-The following criteria may determine promotion or retention to a grade level: